zx80/flask-simple-auth/DOCUMENTATION.md

   Default is *plain*.

 - `FSA_HANDLE_ALL_ERRORS` whether to handle all *4xx* and *5xx* errors,
-  i.e. take responsability for generating error responses using FSA internal error handler.
+  i.e. take full responsability for generating error responses using FSA internal error handler (see `FSA_ERROR_RESPONSE` above).
   Default is *True*.
+  When set to *False*, some errors may generate their own response in any format based on Flask default error response generator.

+- `FSA_KEEP_USER_ERRORS` whether to refrain from handling user errors and let them pass to the outer WSGI infrastructure instead.
+  User errors are intercepted anyway, traced and raised again.
+  They may occur from any user-provided functions such as various hooks and route functions.
+  Default is *False*

 - `FSA_ADD_HEADERS` allows to add headers to the generated response, as a dictionary.